techascent/tech.ml.dataset/docs/math-ops.md

 ### Adding op to etl/math-ops

-Once your new operation is supported by the compute tensor subsystem already, you can add it with math-ops/register-math-op!.
+Once your new operation is supported by the compute tensor subsystem, you can add it with math-ops/register-math-op!.

 The api of the math op is `(defn new-op [op-env & op-args] ...)`.